shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 Ersie shook her head.
 "I've been here the whole time, and there was no cat here."

-Wryonin punched a wall.
+Wryonin threw a rock at a wall.
 "I told you there was no cat out here!"

 Lemilay's ears folded back.
 "I saw it!
 You saw it too, didn't you?"